Updating MySQL® cluster settings

 - Click

-to the right of the cluster you want to move. - Select Move.
+next to the cluster you want to move. - Select Move.

 - Click Move.